aashish0912/Recycling-Production-Line-Manager-Selection-System/README.md

 ### 📸 Dashboard Preview
 ![Dashboard Preview](dashboard-screenshot.png)
-> *Note: Please replace `dashboard-screenshot.png` with an actual screenshot of your running application.*

 - **Database Design**: MySQL-compatible schema with triggers for auto-updating rankings.
 - **AI Simulation**: Prompts for evaluating Crisis Management, Sustainability, and Motivation.